sabirhusseinbalal/python-file-system-automation/11_rename_files_in_bulk/README.md

 # Rename Files in Bulk

 ## Description
 Renames all files inside the input/ folder automatically.
 Files are scanned recursively and renamed sequentially while preserving their original extensions.
-Processing is done in alphabetical order for consistent results.

 For example:
 ```